If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 What is the openSUSE project?

-The openSUSE project is a community program sponsored by Novell.
+The openSUSE project is a community program sponsored by SUSE.
 Promoting the use of Linux everywhere, this program provides free, easy access to the world's most usable Linux distribution, openSUSE. openSUSE delivers everything that Linux developers and enthusiasts need to get started with Linux.
 Hosted at opensuse.org, the project features easy access to builds and releases.
 It also offers extensive community development programs for open access to the development process used to create openSUSE.

 What are the goals of the openSUSE project?